darkseal-org/.github/profile/README.md

 # Dark Seal

-Dark Seal is a software engineering and exploit research organization focused on creating high-quality, user-focused tools.
+Dark Seal is a software engineering andresearch organization focused on creating high-quality, user-focused tools.
 We specialize in developing solutions that enhance accessibility in gaming and software management, with a particular focus on League of Legends ecosystem.

 ## Our Philosophy